 I recently shared on my Instagram stories my questions, opinions, and doubts about my main stairway handrail.
 It was originally painted a bright white, and I never minded how it flowed seamlessly with my trimwork, risers, and baseboards.
-It was great and it worked, especially after I swapped out for iron balusters and updated my runner to this beauty!
+It was great and it worked, especially after I swapped out for iron balusters and updated my runner to this beautiful rug runner from Wayfair!

 But when I went through the process of updating my stair runner (How to Install a DIY Stair Runner) and installing iron balusters from Stair Parts USA, I started to question if I needed to do something more.
 Something more bold.
 Then I stumbled on this post from Chris Loves Julia and I was smitten.

 After staring at my stairs and how the white just seemed to clash with the balusters now, I just went for it.
 I couldn’t get the idea of a black handrail out of my mind so I made my decision and I went for it.
 I purchased top of the line paint to endure the wear and tear and I started the process of sanding and painting.